gabrielemariotti/cardslib/doc/STAGGEREDGRID.md

 It can be very important if you are using a CardThumbnail inside your card.

-The demo-extra includes the `DynamicHeightPicassoCardThumbnailView` [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/staggered/DynamicHeightPicassoCardThumbnailView.java). an example of a view that measures its height based on its width.
+The demo-extra includes the `DynamicHeightPicassoCardThumbnailView` [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/staggered/DynamicHeightPicassoCardThumbnailView.java), an example of a view that measures its height based on its width.

-You can see an example in `BaseStaggeredGridFragment`  [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/fragment/StaggeredGridFragment.java).
+You can see a full example in `StaggeredGridFragment`  [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/fragment/StaggeredGridFragment.java).

 ### Use your custom layout for each row